 Author: Trace Malinowski

 Trace Malinowski has enjoyed an almost unparalleled 35-year career in the diving industry.
 At age 13, he walked into a dive shop hoping to buy new snorkeling gear and walked out enrolled in a scuba class.
 That dive shop wasn't just an ordinary shop, it was the retail and training facility for PDIC International, a respected certification agency that had a rigorous US Navy style diving program at the time.

 Since then, he has amassed over 100 scuba and lifeguard certifications, made over 7500 dives, 1000 cave dives, and trained over 650 students in 9 countries with a perfect safety record.
 He has received the SSI Platinum Pro 5000 Diver Award, the Hal Watts Elite Cave Diving Award, the Abe Davis International Safety Award, and the PADI Aquanaut Recognition for living on the sea floor in an underwater habitat.

-He has served as the training director for two of the most respected certification agencies and on the board of directors for several diving organizations, including the RSTC and WRSTC where he championed for higher training standards.
+He has served as the training director for two of the most respected certification agencies and served on the board of directors for several diving organizations, including the RSTC and WRSTC, where he championed for higher training standards.
 Trace has written three training manuals and he became the first instructor in the industry certified to teach solo cave diving.